Dasharo/docs/docs/variants/msi_z690/firmware-update.md

 They will also work in any Linux terminal with wget installed.
 Then proceed with commands described below.

-## Migrating SMBIOS unique data
+## Migrating SMBIOS unique data (optional)

-Optionally before flashing you may migrate your serial number and UUID as described in [Initial deployment](initial-deployment.md#migrating-smbios-unique-data).
+Before flashing you may migrate your serial number and UUID as described in [Initial deployment](initial-deployment.md#migrating-smbios-unique-data).

 ## Version v1.1.0 or newer